paul90317/Semi-Global-Sequence-Alignment-with-Cuda/README.md

-# Semi-Sequence-Alignment-with-Cuda
+# Semi Global Sequence Alignment with Cuda
 ## What I have done
-As the topic, semi sequence alignment with cuda technique.
+As the topic, I alse implement the local and global sequence alignment.
 However, I don't do this by one program but two.
-1. the program [`semi_interval`](./src/semi_interval/main.cu), will calculate out best score with semi x,y first, then generate x,y's semi inteval.
+1. The program [`semi_interval`](./src/semi_interval/main.cu), will calculate best score with semi x and y first, then generate semi inteval of x and y.
-2. the program [`alignment`](./src/semi_interval/main.cu), will align the sequence x,y with the interval, although this is global align, but we have semi interval to do this, so result will as same as just do local sequence alignment.
+2. The program [`alignment`](./src/semi_interval/main.cu), will align the sequence x,y with the interval, although this is global align, but we use semi interval to do this, so result will as same as semi global sequence alignment.
 ## Config
 You can edit config in [`config.h`](./src/headers/config.h), this config is a part of program, so it will be optimized (*"optimized"* is my word, not *"compiler optimizing"*) with preprocessor , such as branch reducing, class member reducing, etc.
-In this file, you can edit output file location, cuda, sequence x,y's start and end is free or fixed and so on.
+In this file, you can edit cuda thread number per block, start and end of sequence x and y is free or fixed the datatype of score matrix and so on.

 ## Compile and Run
 ### compile